Back to all Resources

 While much of the attention is focused on the Atlantic Basin, NOAA’s updates also bring significant advancements to the Pacific, specifically, the Hawaiian Islands.

 Accompanying these alerts is a new peak storm surge graphic, which illustrates the potential height of inundation above normally dry ground.
-This visualization provides a clearer understanding of flooding risk, particularly in areas where topography and coastal geometry can amplify impacts.
+This visualization provides a clearer understanding of flooding risk, particularly in areas where topography and coastal geometry can amplify flooding impacts.

 In regions where storm surge is often the deadliest hazard, this added layer of insight is invaluable.
+This expansion reflects the broader goal of national consistency in coastal hazard communication.

 Refining the Bigger Picture: Tropical Weather Outlook Updates